qiaochen/LLM_RAG_papers/README.md

 >      1) A "good" retriever and/or a reranker:
 >      2) LLM's ability of
 >      Questions:
->      1. Would the ability of something be similar as
+>      1. Would the ability of something best included in the "meta knowledge of behaviors such as instruct-following, prompt understanding etc" ?
+>      If so, then it might be helpful to explicitly fine-tune models to better capture such knowledge (There are increasing ).

 A technique gaining increasing attention: